 Intermediate Football: Six (6) from the Junior Division with a requirement that two (2) of the six (6) drafts are or were in the Minor grades in the NY Minor Division.

-Senior Hurling: Six (6) from the Junior Division who played in the 2011 season with a requirement that two (2) of the six drafts are or were in the Minor grades in the NY Minor Division.
+Senior Hurling: Six (6) from the Junior Division who played in prior years championship with a requirement that two (2) of the six drafts are or were in the Minor grades in the NY Minor Division.